minneapolisdan/ndsu-ag/pages/other.md

 **Questions:**

 * Tagged events will show up as links in other areas of the site as needed
-* Currently you use an external link for registrations -- can we assume that will continue to be the case?
+* Currently you use an external service/site for registrations -- can we assume that will continue to be the case?
 * We did not budget for or include in scope a full registration system

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSfovYxL0rhJ8JZML5t626YwTK4wySg87h5dgUvco2KH7I2TnQ/viewform?usp=sf_link" target="_blank">Answer Event registrations questions 🤔</a>